mono/website/docs/gui/drawing.md

   - /Drawing/
 ---

-Mono provides two mechanism to draw.
+Mono provides two mechanisms to draw.
 The first exposes the Microsoft System.Drawing API and the second exposes the [Cairo](http://www.cairographics.org) API:

 -   System.Drawing